MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ---
 title: What's new in driver development
-description: This section describes new features for driver development in WIN10_NEXT. ms.date: 06/24/2021 ms.localizationpriority: medium
+description: This section describes new features for driver development in Windows 11. ms.date: 06/24/2021 ms.localizationpriority: medium
 ---

 # <a name="top"></a>What's new in driver development

-This section describes new features and updates for driver development in WIN10_NEXT.
+This section describes new features and updates for driver development in Windows 11.

 ## Camera